|Academic Departments||Academic Resources||Services||Other|

 Originally From: Waupaca , WI

-Personal Information: I've been married nearly 25 years to my beautiful wife Stephanie and have four wnderful children, Christopher, Ashleigh, Victoria, and Samuel.
+Personal Information: I've been married over 25 years to my beautiful wife Stephanie and have four wnderful children, Christopher, Ashleigh, Victoria, and Samuel.
 I love to sing and play golf.

 Top 5 Strengths: